The next Humble Healthcare Workshop will be in Half Moon Bay, CA/dates to be announced.

 We are heartened by the strong response we've received for the May 1-3 Humble Healthcare Workshop.
-At this point it is completely filled so we can no longer accept reservations, but we are working on plans for another one in the fall.
-If you would like to be placed on a waiting list for the May workshop (in case any spaces open up) or if you'd like to be notified of the next one, please email Peg Mercier at firstname.lastname@example.org .
+We are working on plans for another one in the fall.
+If you would like to be notified of the next one, please email Peg Mercier at firstname.lastname@example.org .
 Thanks for your interest!

 Presenters | Ed Schein | Diane B Rawlins | Tony Suchman